TalhaAkhlaq/Projects-HS/TED Talks Application/readme.md

-# TED Talk Search Automation (Python + Selenium)
+# TED Talk Search Automation

-## Overview
-Selenium WebDriver script that automates TED’s search flow: accepts a user topic, submits a query on TED Talks, and opens a result.
+Selenium script that searches TED Talks for a user-entered topic and opens a result in Chrome.

-## Functionality
-- CLI prompt for a search topic
-- Launches Chrome via ChromeDriver
-- Searches on `ted.com/talks`
-- Clicks into a talk from the results (selector-dependent)

-## Requirements
-- Python 3.x
-- Google Chrome
-- ChromeDriver (must match your Chrome version)
-- Selenium

-## Install
+## Quickstart
+Requirements: Python 3, Chrome, ChromeDriver (version must match Chrome), Selenium

+Install:
 pip install selenium

-## ChromeDriver
-Either:
-- Add `chromedriver` / `chromedriver.exe` to PATH, or
-- Set an absolute driver path in `main.py`, e.g.
-  `PATH = "C:\\Program Files (x86)\\chromedriver.exe"`

-## Run
+Run:
 python main.py

-## Known Issues
+ChromeDriver:
+- Put `chromedriver` / `chromedriver.exe` on PATH, or set the driver path in `main.py` (the `PATH = "..."` line).

+Notes:
+- Start URL should be `https://www.ted.com/talks` (fix it if yours is malformed).
-- TED’s DOM/class names change frequently.
-If you see `NoSuchElementException`, update the `By.NAME` / `By.CLASS_NAME` selectors.
+- TED's DOM/class names change; if you get `NoSuchElementException`, update the `By.NAME` / `By.CLASS_NAME` selectors.
-- The script uses `time.sleep`; replace with `WebDriverWait` for reliability.
+- `time.sleep` is fragile; prefer `WebDriverWait` for real use.
-- Ensure the start URL is valid (recommended: `https://www.ted.com/talks`).

-## Files
-- `main.py` - Selenium automation script
+Files: `main.py`